 Why the skulls that attach to the monkeys fist more expensive than the ones attaching to the lower ends?
 With the exception of the samurai skull, my cost on the skulls is comparable.
 My costs are based upon materials and ease of installation.
 The process for attaching the skulls to the lower ends is much easier than working a skull into the monkeys fist so the cost reflects that.

 Do you ship internationally?
 Yes I do but the "free shipping" only applies to domestic shipping within the US.
 International buyers should contact me with shipping information in order to quote the purchase price.
-As of 4/12/2016, international shipping is averaging $25.00 - $35.00.
+As of 4/12/2016, international shipping is averaging $25.00 - $45.00.
+It's all based on how much the USPS charges for the shipping.

 I usually see a spike in orders at the beginning of Spring and again during the holidays.
 As my storefront is online I don't have control of when orders are placed.
 All orders are custom made and completed in the order they were placed.
 I commit to keeping my customers informed and providing tracking information when the order is completed.
 Please feel free to reach out to me with any questions.
 This is a craft and if timeliness is a concern please contact me to see what the current wait is or visit my facebook page which is easier to update and pass information.